hilbix/tino/howto/build.md

 Skip packages to build?

 - `dh --no-package=package-name`
-- Example `debian/rules` (from Florian Haftmann, LHM) which allows to skip some packages on build with just a
+- Example `debian/rules` (based on a concept from Florian Haftmann, LHM) which allows to skip some packages on build with just a
   `touch debian/package.skip`:

       SKIP_PACKAGES := $(foreach SKIP,$(wildcard debian/*.skip),--no-package=$(basename $(notdir $(SKIP))))